acevezl/challengefive/README.md

 ```
 The rendered header will now look like this:
 ![Header Image](./assets/images/Work_Day_Scheduler.png)
-Now we want to select the day block element, which will contains all the time blocks (hours) for our users to enter their calendar events.
+Now we want to select the day block element, which will contain all the time blocks (hours) for our users to enter their calendar events.
 Since jQuery pulls an array of objects, and we only have one object, we can simply do the following to pick up the one and only *#day-block* element:
 ```
     ...
     var dayBlock = $('#day-block')[0];